 Native Adobe Illustrator (AI) source file format.
 Vector based.
-Adobe Illustrator is the industry standard vector drawing software.
+Adobe Illustrator is currently the industry standard vector drawing software.
+This is our preferred choice.

 Encapsulated PostScript (EPS) language file format can contain both vector and bitmap graphics and is supported by virtually all graphic, illustration, and page-layout programs.
 EPS format is used to transfer PostScript-language artwork between applications.